Kluck911/PetFriends_API_Test/README.md

   - act (all tests action with pets)
   - pos (all pisitive tests)

-Please, can you run the command "py.test -v -m 'del_all'", when you will finish work with tests.
+Please, run "py.test -v -m 'del_all'", when you finish working with the tests.

 # Note